 - Input credit set-off is not available against different taxes.
 For eg: set off not available for CENVAT against state VAT

 - Different tax rates are levied across different states.
 Hence, it can sometimes increase the cost of production and lead to uncompetitive prices.

-- Intra state transaction gets input credit set off but not inters state transaction.
-Therefore, a retailer or whole sole merchant is subject to duality of taxes
+- The intrastate transaction gets input credit set off but not inters state transaction.
+Therefore, a retailer or whole sole merchant is subject to the duality of taxes

 - Centre cannot impose taxes on goods beyond manufacturing (excise) or primary import (customs) stage.
 Centre only can tax services.
 State has no powers to tax services.
 State has exclusive domain of taxes on consumption.

 - No differentiation between good and services tax.
 One rate for both goods and services

 - Simultaneous power upon Parliament and the State Legislatures to make laws governing goods and services tax;

 - Tax will be levied on every supply of goods and services.